 - Song ideas

 You’ll have everything in one place and can easily share and collaborate with your team as needed.
-Here’s a pic of a sermon series I planned out with Trello:

 The flexibility and power of using Trello for church means that you’re only limited by your own creativity when it comes to streamlining your church’s processes and communication.